 For example, a subscriber has just joined for free services to have a free trial test of your product.
 With your regular updates and assistance, your same free subscriber can turn into paying customers.

 Who doesn’t like to save time?
-When it comes to business emails, it’s not easy to update or rewrite each email and send it to the subscriber. if you feel like to do so, you may need the hell of manpower to complete just messages and replies.
+When it comes to business emails, it’s not easy to update or rewrite each email and send it to the subscriber. if you feel like doing so, you may need the hell of manpower to complete just messages and replies.
 Automation helps to save your time in this case.

-Rather than wasting time replying to each mail, it’s important to utilize the same time to design content for your upcoming email campaign or creating more email marketing strategies for your business.
+Rather than wasting time replying to each mail, it’s important to utilize the same time to design content for your upcoming email campaign or create more email marketing strategies for your business.
 After you build the automation it unfolds by itself and you can spend your time on other things.

 All you need to do is monitor your campaigns time after time, analyze reports and review the emails that are not bringing the desired results.
 Don’t forget to optimize your campaigns by A/B testing.